Microsoft/azure-docs.cs-cz/articles/active-directory/hybrid/reference-connect-version-history.md

 ### <a name="release-status"></a>Stav verze

-5/14/2018: Vydaná pro automatický upgrade a stažení.
+5/14/2018: vydaná pro automatický upgrade a stažení.

 ### <a name="new-features-and-improvements"></a>Nové funkce a vylepšení